 This is one post in a series.
 Each post will focus on one song by The Tragically Hip, a Canadian rock n’ roll band.
 I am a fan, not an expert.
 The thoughts expressed in these posts are my own, with the following two exceptions: I have drawn inspiration and knowledge from a book entitled, The Never Ending Present by Michael Barclay.
 I have, also, learned much from a website dedicated to Hip fans, entitled The Hip Museum.
 I will give credit to either source when applicable.

 This song is based on the true story of a polar bear named Gus.
 Gus was a featured attraction in the Central Park Zoo in NYC.
 After years in captivity, Gus began displaying signs of mental and emotional distress.
 King of the Tundra no longer, this majestic creature languished under the constant gaze of those who never knew he was in such pain.
-In this song, I swear Gord’s voice and the guhas an extra growl-like quality to it.
+In this song, I swear Gord’s voice has an extra growl-like quality to it.
 I have always admired how the Tragically Hip so willingly gave voice to those unable to speak for themselves.

 “Whats troubling, Gus?
 Is it nothing goes quiet?